Kevin109/embedded-sbc-subsite/content/posts/linux-cross-compilation.md

 keywords: ["Cross-compilation", "Embedded Linux", "Toolchain", "Buildroot", "Yocto", "ARM SBC", "Linux kernel", "Device Tree"]
 ---

 Cross-compilation is an essential skill for developers working on embedded systems.
 Unlike standard Linux development, where code is compiled and run on the same architecture, embedded systems often use different CPU architectures (e.g., ARM, RISC-V) than your development machine (typically x86\_64).
-This guide provides a thorough overview of how cross-compilation works, why it matters, and how to set up your own environment for building Linux for embedded systems.
+This guide provides a thorough overview of how cross-compilation works, why it matters, and how to set up your own environment for building Linux for embedded systems such as [ARM-based single-board computers](/posts/sbc-overview/) and other compact hardware platforms.

 ## What is Cross-Compilation?